Preparing for the Interview

 Know the profession!

 Every interviewer will be attempting to measure your motivation and knowledge in some way.
 They want to enroll students who understand what is ahead of them both in professional school and beyond.
-It is important that you have read and experienced things within the profession and the wider health care arena.
-Questions about the Affordable Care Act, stem cell research, AIDS, the high cost of health-care, etc. can easily be a topic in your interview.
-Ask yourself what you consider to be the biggest crisis in health-care right now.
+It is important that you have read and experienced things within the profession and the wider healthcare system.
+Questions about the Affordable Care Act, stem cell research, AIDS, the high cost of the delivery of healthcare, etc. can easily be a topic in your interview.
+Ask yourself what you consider to be the biggest crisis in the healthcare system right now.
 You should be able to discuss your stance on these topics intelligently and articulately.
 We encourage you to begin reading newspapers, journal articles, and online articles to start building your knowledge about the healthcare industry and its accompanying issues.